-- " Group of Courses Armour, Field Artillery, Engineers, Technical Support and Infantry -> Military Engineering (Course) (required course, 4th semester, 2nd year) - " Group of Courses Signals, Monitoring and Guidance and Air Defence -> Military Engineering (Course) (required course, 4th semester, 2nd year) - " Chemical, Biological, Radiological and Nuclear Defence -> Military Engineering (Course) (required course, 4th semester, 2nd year) (Note: course not offered in this academic year.) - " Military Leadership and Management (Study) (required course, 2nd semester, 1st year)
+- " Group of Courses Armour, Field Artillery, Engineers, Technical Support and Infantry -> Military Engineering (Course) (required course, 4th semester, 2nd year) - " Group of Courses Signals, Monitoring and Guidance and Air Defence -> Military Engineering (Course) (required course, 4th semester, 2nd year) - " Chemical, Biological, Radiological and Nuclear Defence -> Military Engineering (Course) (required course, 4th semester, 2nd year) (Note: course not offered in this academic - " Military Leadership and Management (Study) (required course, 2nd semester, 1st year)

-- 1. identify pedagogy as a science and its relationship to other disciplines - 2. critically reflect on the curriculum of military education - 3. define and present objectives and learning outcomes - 4. define and explain the basic concepts of adult education - 5. define specific educational work in military education - $\ensuremath{\mathsf{6}}.\,$ explain didactic models, educational systems, teaching methods and forms of work - 7. explain the phenomenon of lifelong learning in military education - 8. to enable students for the practical pedagogical, didactic and methodical action
+- 1. identify pedagogy as a science and its relationship to other disciplines - 2. critically reflect on the curriculum of military education - 3. define and present objectives and learning outcomes - 4. define and explain the basic concepts of adult education - 5. define specific educational work in military education - 6. explain didactic models, educational systems, teaching methods and forms of - 7. explain the phenomenon of lifelong learning in military education - 8. to enable students for the practical pedagogical, didactic and methodical action

-- I Basic competences of the military profession - 1.1 To communicate, organize and plan effectively the activities of a basic tactical unit - 1.3 To make decisions independently and command a basic tactical unit - 1.4 To train, develop and assess the abilities of soldiers and a basic tactical unit - 4.
+- I Basic competences of the military profession - 1.1 To communicate, organize and plan effectively the activities of a basic tactical unit

+- 1.4 To train, develop and assess the abilities of soldiers and a basic tactical unit - 4.
 Personal and professional skills and characteristics